NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

 echo "#export BOLOS_SDK=$PWD/stax-secure-sdk" >> ~/.bashrc
 echo "export BOLOS_ENV=$PWD/bolos-environment" >> ~/.bashrc
 ```
-The apps can then be built with the following commands:
+The app can then be built with the following commands:
 ```
 make CURRENCY=mimblewimble_coin
-make CURRENCY=grin
-make CURRENCY=epic_cash
 ```
-The apps can be installed onto Ledger Nano S, Ledger Nano S Plus, and Ledger Stax hardware wallets with the following commands:
+The app can be installed onto Ledger Nano S, Ledger Nano S Plus, and Ledger Stax hardware wallets with the following commands:
 ```
 make load CURRENCY=mimblewimble_coin
-make load CURRENCY=grin
-make load CURRENCY=epic_cash
 ```

 ### Testing
-Functional tests for the apps can be ran with the following commands:
+Functional tests for the app can be ran with the following commands:
 ```
 npm i @ledgerhq/hw-transport-node-speculos @ledgerhq/hw-transport-node-hid
 make functional_tests CURRENCY=mimblewimble_coin
-make functional_tests CURRENCY=grin
-make functional_tests CURRENCY=epic_cash
 ```
 Unit tests can be ran with the following commands:
 ```